How to integrate Shopify using Microsoft Fabric

 Conclusion

-In this article we showed you how to connect to Shopify in Microsoft Fabric and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to Shopify in Microsoft Fabric and integrate data without writing complex code — all of this was powered by Shopify ODBC Driver.